Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 How Do Origination Fees Impact Education Loans?

-The origination fees impact both what you receive and what you owe.
-Here’s how:
+The origination/processing fee impacts both what you receive and what you owe.
+Here's how:

 Reduced disbursal amount